mariusfredrichsen/uio/IN4120/private/notes/lectures/lecture5.md

 ### Dictionary compression
 - fixed-width is wastefull
 - use a long string and have a table with pointers to the string (pointer to where the word starts)
-- se på blokker???
+- blocking, store the pointers and the lengths for every kth item. k = 4 saves 4 bytes
-- Front coding, share prefix
+- Front coding, share prefixes and signal with a unique symbol
+    - 8automata8automate9automatic10automation
+    - 8automat*a1→e2→ic3→ion

 ### Postings compression
+- the postings file is much larger than the dictionary by at least a factor of 10
 - where you save the most
 - goal: use less than 20 bits (recommended) per docID
+- two conflicting forces
+    - terms that appear in very few documents vs terms that appear in every document
 - gap encoding, look at the difference between the next docID, works since the list is sorted
+    - average gap for a term is G
+    - want to use log_2(G) bits/gap entry

 #### Variable length encoding (VB-encoding)
-- uses base 127
-    - times 128 for each byte required
+- for a gap value G we want to store fewest bytes needed to hold log_2(G) bits
-- in addition to a continuation bit, 1-done, 0-more bytes coming
+- start with one byte to store G and dedicate 1 but in it to be a continuation bit c
-- stored in a byte concatenation
+- every byte *b* is valued N % 128^b where b starts at 1

+- different variant could be using different byte size for different words, 32, 16 and 4 bits

 #### Unary code
 - represent n as n 1s with a final 0